 Deschampsia Meadow

-The Deschampsia Meadow is so named due to the predominance of the Deschampsia ceospitosa cultivar “Bronzeschlier’.
-Here this native grass is used to create a naturalistic type of planting called a matrix planting, a relative minority of flowering plants interspersed within a visually dominant matrix of grass.
-The resultant dreamy meadow-like atmosphere creates a sense of wholeness and fully encompasses the immediate nursery sales area with its mass.
-Its soft cloud-like inflorescence is juxtaposed and accentuated by the hard, flat, and linear brick paving, stone pathway, ranks of potted plants, and the Perennial Meadow, which is a more diverse and colorful planting.
+The Deschampsia Meadow is so named due to the predominance of the Deschampsia ceospitosa cultivar ‘Bronzeschlier’.
+Here, this native grass is used to create a naturalistic matrix-type planting – a relative minority of flowering plants interspersed within a visually dominant matrix of grass.
+The resultant dreamy meadow-like atmosphere creates a sense of wholeness as it fully encompasses the immediate nursery sales area with its mass.
+Its soft, cloud-like inflorescence is juxtaposed and accentuated by the hard, flat, linear brick paving, stone pathway, ranks of potted plants, and the Perennial Meadow, which is a much more diverse and colorful planting.
 Within the planting itself, the structure of the forbs provides a strong contrast with their emergent, upright, and long-lasting forms.
-What is of particular interest here is the harmonious co-evolution of the grass and forbs with visual continuity that remains effective over a long period – from spring to winter.
-Just before winter, the clumps of Deschampsia are finally clipped into their final topiary-like form.
-It is then that the individual plants are more evident, creating a sense of formality with their ranked orderliness.
+What is of particular interest here is the harmonious co-evolution of the grass and forbs, with visual continuity remaining effective over a long period, from spring to winter.
+Just before winter, the clumps of Deschampsia are finally clipped into their final topiary-like form, which makes individual plants more evident, creating a sense of formality with their ranked orderliness.
+This type of planting, or just the grass itself, is useful in the case one does not want the maintenance and mundaneness of a lawn, but neither the maintenance, sophistication, and flamboyance of a more traditional mixed planting.
+And as mentioned above, such a planting can be useful in larger landscapes in addition to a diverse and colorful mixed planting, contrasting beautifully and harmoniously with its minimalist formality.

 From a cultural standpoint, clipping the Deschampsia foliage is necessary to reduce the amount of damage wrought by invading critters who relish the abundance of nest-building material, stockpiling it in the homes they have built within the root system of the grass itself.
-Leaving a planting of any type intact and through the winter increases the likelihood of it becoming a metropolis for rodents, though cutting it back the final expression of the garden is lost.
-As the grass is clipped its leaves fall naturally around its base creating an excellent moisture-retaining, weed-suppressing, soil-building mulch.
-As the individual plants senesce they leave behind improved growing conditions for their replacements.
+Leaving a planting of any type intact and through the winter increases the likelihood of it becoming a metropolis for rodents, though by cutting it back, the final expression of the garden is lost.
+As the grass is clipped, its leaves fall naturally around its base, creating an excellent moisture-retaining, weed-suppressing, soil-building mulch.
+As the individual plants senesce, they leave behind improved growing conditions for their replacement.
+Despite the annual task of cutting back the grass, it is a very low-maintenance type of planting, particularly if mulch is applied at the time of planting.